-STEP 3: Offering EFAP support
+STEP 3: Offering EAP support

 If the employee identifies a personal or work-related problem during the meeting, remember to listen and acknowledge what the employee is saying.
-You then have the opportunity to combine the performance discussion with an offer of support through the EFAP.
+You then have the opportunity to combine the performance discussion with an offer of support through the EAP.

 If the problem disclosed is work-related, communicate to the employee that you are available to support him or her on work-related issues.
-Also, if appropriate, suggest contact with the EFAP as an additional source of support.
+Also, if appropriate, suggest contact with the EAP as an additional source of support.

-As a manager or supervisor please note that when an employee accesses for work-related issues, the EFAP must remain neutral and can not advocate on behalf of the employee.
+As a manager or supervisor please note that when an employee accesses for work-related issues, the EAP must remain neutral and can not advocate on behalf of the employee.
+Accessing EAP support does not mean that the employee can ignore the performance issues as identified.

-If the problem disclosed is personal, suggest contact with the EFAP without further discussing the employee's specific situation.
+If the problem disclosed is personal, suggest contact with the EAP without further discussing the employee's specific situation.
 This will direct the employee to the most appropriate resources for help, and it will also help you set appropriate boundaries with the employee.
 It's important for you to help the employee understand that you do not have the expertise to problem-solve personal issues.

-Have an EFAP brochure, wallet card or postcard, readily available and ensure that the employee understands that the program is voluntary and confidential.
+Have EAP contact information readily available and ensure that the employee understands that the program is voluntary and confidential.